Acetrex/Sudoku/README.md

 ### Executing program

 * In a terminal, traverse to the directory with all the documents using bash commands
-* to run the program, type python3 proj3.py
+* to run the program, type "python3 proj3.py" and enter

 ## Authors